efebaykaraa/meshy_downloader/README.md

 pnpm install
 ```

+## Install from Browser Stores

+### Chrome

+Install the published Chrome version from the [Chrome Web Store](https://chromewebstore.google.com/detail/meshy-downloader/gmiabmjbibonhgpdbgoinabillaeonpk).

+### Firefox

+Install the published Firefox version from the [Mozilla Add-ons page](https://addons.mozilla.org/en-US/android/addon/meshy-downloader/).

-## Install Prebuilt Extension
+## Install Prebuilt Extension Manually

 Prebuilt versions of the extension are available on the [releases page](https://github.com/efebaykaraa/meshy_downloader/releases/tag/Stable).

-Download the latest release and follow the instructions below to load the extension in your browser.
+Download the latest release and follow the instructions below to load the extension manually in your browser.

 ### Chrome